vhaudiquet/ubuntu-project-docs/docs/MIR/main-inclusion-review.md

-Further packages, not installed by default, can also be added via the [supported seeds](https://git.launchpad.net/~ubuntu-core-dev/ubuntu-seeds/+git/platform/tree/), usually because they represent an important workload to the Ubuntu userbase.
+Further packages, not installed by default, can also be added via the [supported seeds](https://git.launchpad.net/~ubuntu-core-dev/ubuntu-seeds/+git/platform/tree/), usually because they represent an important yet optional workload to the Ubuntu userbase.

 In general *pulling into main* is done directly via {ref}`seed-management` or indirectly via a dependency from something that already is in `main`.

-For something to be allowed into `main`, all its runtime dependencies must also be in `main`.
-In the past, build-dependencies also had to be in `main`, but since 14.04 Trusty that is no longer a hard requirement.
+For something to be allowed into `main`, all its code and runtime dependencies must be in `main`.
+In the past, build-dependencies also had to be in generally `main`, but since 14.04 Trusty that is no longer a hard requirement.
+This is meant to ease the burden on tools only e.g. rendering documentation, yet it does not mean "no build-dependencies are needed" either.
+Code that is built into the resulting artifacts even without a dependency to another package in the final packages metadata shall be in main as well.
+This is the default for some ecosystems like rust and go, but also valid for e.g. C headers if they contain not just definitions but large amounts of active code that is built into the binaries.

 ## MIR process overview